Orangutan learns how to nurse from breastfeeding zookeeper

 CHESTERFIELD COUNTY, Va.
-(WRIC) — A zookeeper at the Metro Richmond Zoo in Virginia helped teach an orangutan how to breastfeed her newborn baby.
+(WRIC) – A zookeeper at the Metro Richmond Zoo helped teach an orangutan how to breastfeed her newborn baby.

-It was the zoo’s veterinarian who contacted Whitlee Turner — a zookeeper and mother of a newborn herself — to ask if she would breastfeed her baby Caleb in front of Zoe to learn by example.
+It was the zoo’s veterinarian who contacted Whitlee Turner, a zookeeper and mother of a newborn herself, to ask if she would breastfeed her baby Caleb in front of Zoe to give the orangutan a feeding lesson.

 Turner agreed and she and her son arrived at the orangutan’s indoor enclosure soon after the birth of Zoe’s unnamed baby boy.